Can Hypnotherapy Fix A Fear Of Flying? I Found Out

 AdvertisementADVERTISEMENT

 But even with my growing sense of authority over my anxiety, the specificity of my issue with flying still needed to be addressed.
-Heading back to the clinic in the run up to my summer vacation, we discussed my progress and made a plan to create a new recording, this time tackling the beast head on.
-Discussing my tendency to catastrophize and my physical panic responses to take off, we spoke about the need to live in the present moment, accept the safety of the situation (despite my lack of control), and how to actively recognize and move away from the negative thought when it enters my brain on the plane.
+Heading back to the clinic in the run-up to my summer holiday, we discussed my progress and made a plan to create a new recording, this time tackling the beast head-on.
+Discussing my tendency to catastrophise and my physical panic responses to take off, we spoke about the need to live in the present moment, accept the safety of the situation (despite my lack of control) and how to actively recognise and move away from the negative thought when it enters my brain on the plane.

-We spoke about romanticizing the experience and focusing on the positive associations with travel and my very real enjoyment of exploring new places.
-It was another lesson in controlling my own thoughts and how “replaying the boxsets” of negative experiences will actively release cortisol and trigger myself into spiraling.
+We spoke about romanticising the experience and focusing on the positive associations with travel and my very real enjoyment of exploring new places.
+It was another lesson in controlling my own thoughts and how “replaying the boxsets” of negative experiences will actively release cortisol and trigger me into spiralling.
 As I spent the next week listening to her ASMR-style recording about my upcoming trip, I tried to remind myself how good it would feel to be calm on the plane and how I easily had the power to make that happen for myself.

-Under Johnson's advice, I wore a nice outfit to the airport, I got nice food, I had a wander around the shops and glamorized the experience as best I could, but in actuality, the airport has never been my issue.
-Then I stepped onto my flight, which ended up being over an hour delayed and sat on the tarmac, leading me to get progressively hotter and overstimulated by the array of screaming babies in front and behind me.
-It was hard to focus my mind, but with the help of my noise-canceling headphones and curated playlist, I tapped at my collar bone and breathed deeply through take off and managed to remain relatively calm.
+Under Lydia’s advice, I wore a nice outfit to the airport, I got nice food, I had a wander around the shops and glamorised the experience as best I could, but in actuality, the airport has never been my issue.
+Then I stepped onto my flight, which ended up being over an hour delayed and sat on the tarmac, leading me to get progressively hotter and overstimulated by the array of screaming babies in front of and behind me.
+It was hard to focus my mind, but with the help of my noise-cancelling headphones and curated playlist, I tapped at my collar bone and breathed deeply through takeoff and managed to remain relatively calm.

 AdvertisementADVERTISEMENT

 However, towards the end of the four-hour flight, we encountered some turbulence, which is where I started to struggle.
-While I had focused so much on the take off and mentally planning for my stress to vanish after the seatbelt sign went off, I had forgotten that turbulence is also a large part of my issues.
-While I had managed to distract myself reading for most of the flight, feeling those drops sent me into panic mode and I didn’t feel like I had the biggest grip on my fight or flight instincts.
+While I had focused so much on the takeoff and mentally planned for my stress to vanish after the seatbelt sign went off, I had forgotten that turbulence is also a large part of my issues.
+While I had managed to distract myself by reading for most of the flight, feeling those drops sent me into panic mode and I didn’t feel like I had the biggest grip on my fight or flight instincts.

-While my partner said he thought I did really well, I couldn’t help but be disappointed that I hadn’t managed to cure my fear.
-Natasha Crowe, psychotherapist and Hypnotherapy Directory member, says the terminology of "curing" is avoided in the practice, instead reframing it into managing the fear.
-“We can't control what happens on or during the flight itself, so we can only bring it back to what we can control and that is ourselves, our thoughts and behaviors,” she tells Refinery29.

-In particular moments of stress, she also recommends trying to reframe nervousness into excitement, visualizing the destination you are headed to and how good it will feel to have overcome your fear.
-Other recommendations included avoiding alcohol, drinking water to activate your nervous system into rest and digest, using movies to help create a space of control and safety, and most importantly, always bringing yourself back to your breathing.

-While I don’t feel like I can now bound onto any flight with glee, I do feel like admitting I have an issue and taking active steps towards helping it was a major moment in me helping myself to de-escalate my fears.
+While I don’t feel like I can now bound onto any flight with glee, I do feel like admitting I have an issue and taking active steps with the help of an expert to de-escalate my fears was a major moment for me.
 As someone who has spent so long feeling that anxiety was a steadfast, unchangeable part of who I was, I felt proud of myself for even entertaining the idea that there is maybe a future for me where that isn’t the case.

 With a 13-hour flight planned in November, I’ll be using my audio in the run up to it to try and get my mind in the healthiest place possible.
 In the end, I’m acknowledging that I deserve to help myself the best I can and that’s all any of us can do.